-The Yellow Emperor collected copper ores from Mount Shou and cast bronze cauldrons at the feet of Mount Jing.
+1 The Yellow Emperor collected copper ore from Mount Shou and cast bronze cauldrons at the feet of Mount Jing.
 Shiji 28.23a.
 Here it means very precious and sacred copper.

-The Zhongling water originated from the center of the Yangtze River near Zhenjiang.
-It is ranked number seven among the best water sources for brewing tea in Zhu Quan’s Chapu.
+2 Zhongling water originated from the middle of the Yangtze River’s course near Zhenjiang.
+It was ranked number seven among the best water sources for brewing tea in Zhu Quan’s Chapu.
 See ZLCH, vol. 1: 176.
-Although Zhu Quan’s record of the Zhongling water dates to the Ming period, legends about the Zhongling water might have circulated for a long time.
-Chuci 9.105-14.
+Although Zhu Quan’s record of the Zhongling water dates to the Ming period, legends about the Zhongling water might circulated for a long time.

+3Chuci 9.105-14.
 There is controversy regarding its authorship.
 Its author may be Qu Yuan or Song Yu.

-See Liu Ling’s Jiude song, Quan Jin wen 66.684.
+4See Liu Ling’s Jiude song, Quan Jin wen 66.684.
 Liu described the status of a nobleman who was not bound by any mundane restrictions.
-Claps of thunder and Mount Tai were destined to be heard and seen by ordinary men, but this nobleman was capable of not hearing the claps of thunder even when he was calm and not to see the conspicuously enormous shape of Mount Tai even when he stared at it.
-Here it means Liu Ling could hear the claps of thunder because the tea awakened him.
-Lu Tong, described as the Immortal of Tea, was famous for his poem, Writing to Thank Remonstrator Meng for Sending the New Tea (Zoubi xie Meng jianyi ji xincha; hereafter “Remonstrator Meng”).
-QTS 1:388.970.
-Lu describes that after drinking the first bowl of tea, one’s throat is moist and soothed; the second bowl, boredom is removed; the third bowl helps the drinker exercise to the full of his inspiration and enables him to compose five thousand chapters of literary works; with the fourth bowl, the drinker brakes into perspiration and feeling of unfairness will be gone with the sweat; the fifth bowl cleanses the muscle and bones; the sixth bowl makes one an immortal.
-Lu then warns people against drinking the seventh bowl, because one can feel the breezes under one’s armpits, which means that one will become an immortal ascending to the sky and leaving this world behind.
-Lu then indicates that he wants to ride on the wind and fly to Mount Penglai where the immortals live. 商山丈人 refers to the story of the four old men who showed their integrity by refusing to serve malevolent emperors.
-Shiji 55.8a-b. 首陽先生 refers to the story of Bo Yi and Shu Qi who refused to serve the Zhou government and sustained their lives by eating ferns in the remote Mount Shouyang.
-Shiji 61.3a.
-The beer in Chang’an is famous for its high price.
-See the story of Ding Wei in Xuezhai zhanbi 2.32.
-Other Tang poets also decried the high price of the beer in Chang’an, although the historical reliability of these claims is questionable.
-The medicine market in Chengdu should be very famous and crowded during a certain period of time in a year.
-See Lu You’s Laoxuean biji 6.225.
-A game of picking up flowers and plants, played on the Duanwu Festival.
-Jing Chu suishi ji, 11.
+Thunderclaps and Mount Tai were bound to be heard and seen by ordinary men.
+This nobleman could not hear the thunderclaps even when he was calm and not see the conspicuous profile of Mount Tai even when he was looking directly at it.
+Here it means Liu Ling could hear the thunderclaps because the tea woke him up.

+5Lu Tong, described as the Immortal of Tea, was famous for his poem, Writing to Thank Remonstrator Meng for Sending the New Tea (Zoubi xie Meng jianyi ji xincha; hereafter “Remonstrator Meng” in QTS (1:388.970) (See the translation in James Benn 2015: 91–2).
+Lu describes that after drinking the first bowl of tea, one’s throat is moist and soothed; with the second bowl, boredom is relieved; the third bowl inspires the drinker with enough to compose five thousand chapters of literature; with the fourth bowl, the drinker begins to perspire, and any feelings of resentment are flushed away with the sweat; the fifth bowl cleanses the muscle and bones; the sixth bowl makes one immortal.
+Lu then warns people against drinking the seventh bowl because one would then feel the breeze under one’s armpits, which means that one would become an immortal ascending to the sky and leaving this world behind.
+Lu then indicates that he wants to ride on the wind and fly to Mount Penglai, where the immortals live.

+6商山丈人 refers to the story of the four old men who showed their integrity by refusing to serve malevolent emperors (Shiji 55.8a-b).

+7首陽先生 refers to the story of Bo Yi and Shu Qi, who refused to serve the Zhou government and survived by eating ferns on the remote Mount Shouyang (Shiji 61.3a).

+8The beer in Chang’an is famous for being expensive.
+See the story of Ding Wei in Xuezhai zhanbi (2.32).
+Other Tang poets also decried the high price of beer in Chang’an, although the historical reliability of these claims is questionable.

+9 The medicine market in Chengdu was famous and would be crowded at certain times of the year.
+See Lu You’s Laoxuean biji (6.225).

+10A game of picking up flowers and plants played during the Duanwu Festival.
+Jing Chu suishi ji (11).